-E. Unrestricted, Temporarily, and Permanently Restricted Net Assets
+E. Unrestricted, Temporarily, and Permanently Restricted Net Assets perpetuity, the income from which is expendable to support the activities of the Foundation.

-Unrestricted net assets are those whose use by the Foundation is not subject to donor-imposed restrictions.
+Unrestricted net assets are those whose use by the Foundation is not subject to donorimposed restrictions.
 Temporarily restricted net assets are those whose use by the Foundation has been limited by donors to a specific time period or purpose.
-Permanently restricted net assets have been restricted by donors to be maintained in perpetuity, the income from which is expendable to support the activities of the Foundation.
+Permanently restricted net assets have been restricted by donors to be maintained in